wmcbrine/hmeforpython/README.txt

 Changes
 -------

+0.7   -- Added support for app transitions -- the last unimplemented
+         part of the HME specification.
+(But I still have more to do to match the Java SDK.)
+This also entailed support for the HME "dict" type, which although mentioned in the specification is not documented.
+A sample app is included.

 0.6   -- Added set_focus() to use when changing focus, instead of
          setting self.focus directly.
 Define a handle_focus() method for